syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 <img src="/images/posts/capitalone/AppSitemap.png" width="650px">

 **2. Create an experience which respects platform norms and conventions**
-Roughly 1/3 of customers had an Android device, however initial appetiate from the business to create a native Android application was low.
+Roughly one third of customers had an Android device, however initial appetite from the business to create a native Android application was low.
 It was thought this would slow down development, and add additional unnecessary risk and complexity.

-My partners in Engineering were becoming increasingly demotived by the notion of a hybrid app, with heavy usage of non-native elements for the Android platform.
+My partners in Engineering were becoming increasingly demotivated by the notion of a hybrid app, with heavy usage of non-native elements for the Android platform.

 Essentially, Product was happy to progress with a subpar solution for Android, however Engineering wasn't bought in to the idea.

 ***My Role***
-• Conducted user interviews to hear first hand what customers thoughts and expectations included
+• Conducted user interviews to hear first-hand what customers thoughts and expectations included
-• Studied and became a subject matter expert of Material Design by Google and how through its adoption we'd be able to create a consistant experience, even across platforms
+• Studied and became a subject matter expert of Material Design by Google and how through its adoption we'd be able to create a consistent experience, even across platforms
 • Gathered and analysed customer device usage statistics to get buy in and reassure Product counterparts with regards to my design decisions

 ***The Outcomes***
-• Became the first financial services app on the Google Platy store to launch with Material Design principles
+• Became the first financial services app on the Google Play store to launch with Material Design principles
 • Gave a presentation at Mobile Notts, a meetup of mobile developers and designers in Nottingham.
 It was shortly after Google had announced Material Design and the community wasn't sure how to adopt and integrate it into their applications
 <script async class="speakerdeck-embed" data-id="50164c6e49d6446d8ea31bff6ec961d1" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>